1. What will my child be doing during the hours of Group Therapy?

 Although this is of course possible, we feel certain that few things occur at Direction that are new to any given member, or that they are not likely to experience in any number of settings outside the program.
-One truly new experience we can assure all members is the powerfully pro-social environment in which things occur, and the powerful, non-violent pressures that encourage practice of more healthy habits.
+It's our philosophy to meet these challenges head-on in the program rather than hope they won't happen elsewhere.

 4. My child would like to maintain friendships with children in the program outside of program hours… do you think this is wise?

 The overall benefit of friendships developed at Direction is a matter of individual assessment.
 Just as happens outside the program, some friendships may be healthy, and some less so.
 We recommend parents use the same judgement they use when their kids make friends elsewhere.